Skip to content

 “Smoking" means the use of any lighted or heated product in any form intended for inhaling, exhaling, burning, or heating; including the use of a cigar, cigarette, e-cigarette, pipe, or hookah.

-Smoking is not allowed in any building managed by University Student Apartments.
-This policy includes the West Village, East Village, Medical Plaza towers and townhouses, and Fort Douglas houses and townhouses.
+Smoking is not allowed in any building managed by Sunnyside Apartments.
+This policy includes the West Village, East Village, and Fort Douglas houses and townhouses.

 Smoking is not allowed in court common areas.
 Court common areas include balconies, stairwells, hallways, laundry rooms, community centers, mail boxes, garden plots, playground and picnic tables, and all areas within the perimeter of the court.